 - Larger Tetras and Barbs

-Feeding Sparkling Gouramis
+What do Sparkling Gouramis Eat?

 Sparkling Gouramis are what you call micro predators.
-This means that while tiny, they feed purely on animal protein.
+This means that while tiny, they feed just on animal protein.
 Daphnia, blood worms, mosquito larvae, and other small invertebrates are what they mostly eat in nature.

 - Tropical fish food that contains up to 40%,...